octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 ```

 where:
-- `fuel` represents the quantity of gas.
+- `fuel` represents the quantity of gas (see [section](/formal-verification/gadt-coq#Semantics)).
 - `env` represents a context of evaluation for the Coq engine.
-- `eval` effectively executes each instruction sequentially on the provided initial stack.
+- `eval` represents an evaluator which effectively executes each instruction sequentially on the provided initial stack.
-- `arguments` and `storage` are passed as parameters.
+- `arguments` represents the parameter (entrypoint) and its related arguments.
+- `storage` represents the storage state before the execution.
 - `newstorage` represents the resulting storage after the execution.

 So the theorem could be formalized as: